By Amy Gorin, MS, RDN

 And if you're not sure what to do with this grocery list of nutritious eats, you're in luck: I'm sharing my favorite smoothie recipe packed with ingredients that work to increase your immunity.

 Stay well and fend off those coronavirus symptoms, my friends!
-Let's also be hopeful that we're not headed toward being under quarantine!
+Let's also be hopeful that we're not headed toward being under quarantine again.

 Tasty Immunity-Boosting Recipes